eheimlich/eheimlich.github.io/_posts/2019-10-22-generalized_linear_models.md

     Fare           0.0152      0.002      6.809      0.000       0.011       0.020
     ==============================================================================

 Let's check the output from the GLM we just ran.
-In the top part of the output we have some important information such as confirmation of what  dependent variable is
+In the top part of the output we have some important metadata, such as the link function, degrees of freedom, and more.
+The second part has our estimates for the coefficients in our model, i.e. our $$\beta$$'s.

+## How do we interpret the results?

+We can see in the bottom half of the output table above two rows, one for the intercept and one for our only covariate, fare.
+We can see that Python's estimate for the fare coefficient is 0.0152.
+What does that even mean?

+Let's take a trip back to the start of this post and think about if this were linear regression how would we interpret that number.
+If this were a linear regression, we would say that a one unit increase in fare leads to a .0152 of whatever our outcome is holding all else equal.
+However, we know we are working with logistic regression and therefore the logit link function instead of the identity.

+Let's look back at our link function:

+$$ln(\frac{\mu_i}{1- \mu_i}) = X_i^T \beta $$

+Now, we can say that a one unit increase in fare leads to a .0152 in the log odds of surviving.
+What are the log odds?